Pseudomonas

 Pseudomonas infections are known as opportunistic.
 This means the bacteria only cause infections when a person has CF or another condition that weakens the body's immune system.

-Pseudomonas are among the most common bacteria found in people with CF. About half of all people with CF have Pseudomonas.
-More than 60% of adults with CF have Pseudomonas.
+Pseudomonas are among the most common bacteria found in people with CF. About 25% of people with CF have Pseudomonas.

 The number of people with CF with the bacteria has been decreasing, however.
 Once Pseudomonas is established in the airways, it's very difficult to eliminate.
 But aggressive treatment can delay the development of long-term infection.